 - Clinician Reported Outcomes (ClinROs)

-Typically, these instruments contain instructions, questions, and response choices that all require highly-accurate translation.
+Typically, these instruments contain instructions, questions, and response choices that all require highly accurate translation.
 The concept of the documents, in all parts, must be maintained from the source document to the translated version to ensure that the target population understands the document in their native language the same way as someone who reads it in the original source language.
-In addition, besides creating content that is conceptually equivalent, it’s important that the data from each instrument can be validated regardless of where in the world it was collected, so the global clinical trial can be accepted by regulatory bodies.
+In addition, besides creating content that is conceptually equivalent, it is important that the data from each instrument can be validated regardless of where in the world it was collected, so the global clinical trial can be accepted by regulatory bodies.